steven-hosking/PersonalDetailsChallenge/README.md

 # Displaying Personal Details

-In order to display, you can invoke `PersonalDetails.display`.
+In order to display, you can invoke `pdinfo.display`.

 ```python
 pdinfo = PersonalDetails(filePath=JSON_FILE)